canalplus/rx-player/doc/api/Loading_a_Content.md

 [multithreading](../Getting_Started/MultiThreading.md) capabilities - or as an object with at most the following values:

-- `fn` (`function`): Directly the function implementation, used for when the content is loaded in main thread.
+- `fn` (`function|undefined`): Directly the function implementation, used for when the content is loaded in main thread.

   More info on that function's implementation can be found [here](../api/Miscellaneous/plugins.md#representationfilter).

+  Can be `undefined` / not set, in which case we won't rely on a `representationFilter` when loading in main thread.

-- `workerId` (`string`): The declared identifier for that `representationFilter` function when the content is loaded in a `"multithreading"` mode.
+- `workerId` (`string|undefined`): The declared identifier for that `representationFilter` function when the content is loaded in a `"multithreading"` mode.
 More information on how to declare a `manifestLoader` implementation in a multithreading mode [here](../Getting_Started/ImportableWorker.md).

+  Can be `undefined` / not set, in which case we won't rely on a `representationFilter` when loading in `"multithreading"` mode.

 More information on it can be found [here](../api/Miscellaneous/plugins.md#representationfilter).